 - Eggs are not really suitable to thicken soups, sauces, or stews as it is hard to navigate at what heat you make scrambled eggs instead of thickening your sauce.

-High-starch vegetables
+9. High-starch vegetables

 There are some vegetables with a high natural starch content that can help you replace tapioca flour in some cases.
-They usually tick only 2 of the 4 boxes: #1 as a thickener and #3 as egg substitutes.

-- Sweet potatoes, butternut squash, or pumpkin – I use them to make vegan chocolate pudding or sweet potato brownies
+- Sweet potatoes, butternut squash, or pumpkin: I use them to make vegan chocolate pudding or sweet potato brownies

-- Chickpeas, lentils, and beans – You can also thicken soups, stews, and sauces with pureed cooked legumes.
+- Chickpeas, lentils, and beans: You can also thicken soups, stews, and sauces with pureed cooked legumes.
 I use chickpeas to make a thick hidden vegetable sauce.
 Have you heard of black bean brownies or chickpea blondies?
 You can skip starches or flours altogether to make them.

 FAQ